 Don DeLillo is arguably the greatest American novelist alive.
-I can't think of another who is simultaneously as intelligent, risky, and willing to explore new and different material in nearly every book.
+Who else is simultaneously as intelligent, risky, and willing to explore new and different material in nearly every book?
 I just discovered a great 1993 Paris Review interview with Don DeLillo by Adam Begley, which, in Paris Review author interview tradition, is very deep and well-constructed.

 Everyone interested in writing, thinking, and recent American culture and history (Americana!) should read this interview, regardless of whether you are a fan of DeLillo’s novels or not.
 It’s as relevant today, perhaps even more so, as it was in 1993, in the fading light of the 20th century.

 Just go read the whole interview, right now.
 But if you want a teaser, here are some moments that especially struck me: